 Paolo Caserotti, University of Southern Denmark (board member)

-Louise Scheel Thomasen (substitute)
+Louise Scheel Thomasen (board member)